rimoapp/bilingual-testing/README.md

 # bilingual-testing
 To test markdown and issues.
-Hello, how do you do?
+Hello, how do you do????